rgordonr/ets_instructions/README.md

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/8.png" width="400">

 I reported feeling excited earlier in this tutorial, which is why it is now showing up here.
 However, several hours earlier I reported feeling at ease, excited, and proud.
 I can tap on either of these events to provide further context.
-If I tap on the earlier event, the screen would now look like this:
+If I tap on the earlier event, the screen would look like this:

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/9.png" width="400">

 We are now about to provide further context for one of our events.
-The first thing the website wants to know if the activity we were engaging in when we reported our emotions.
+The first thing the website wants to know is the activity you were engaged in when you reported our emotions.
 There are several preset options available to you.
 They appear in the window below the text entry as you begin to type out what you were doing.
-For example, if I typed Work, I'd see this:
+For example, if I typed "Work", I'd see this:

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/10.png" width="400">